mars0i/popco2/src/R/README.md

 R/popco contains an R package made from some of that source code.
-The file DESCRIPTION has to be in this directory to allow that package to be loaded automatically when I start R.
+The file DESCRIPTION has to be in this directory to allow that package to be loaded automatically when I start R.  I put these lines in my .Rprofile file:

+`library(lattice)`
+`library(devtools); load_all("~/p2/src/R/popco")`

+If there are recent changes to the files under R/R, they won't be reflected in the functions made available automatically in R until the files are copied here and the package is updated.

 R/shell contains shell scripts.